coding-socks/laravel-upload-handler/README.md

 This driver handles requests made by the Resumable.js client library.

+Because of [Issue #44](https://github.com/coding-socks/laravel-chunk-uploader/issues/44) you must use `forceChunkSize` option.

 ### simple-uploader.js driver

 [website](https://github.com/simple-uploader/Uploader)

 This driver handles requests made by the simple-uploader.js client library.

+Because of [Issue #44](https://github.com/coding-socks/laravel-chunk-uploader/issues/44) you must use `forceChunkSize` option.

 ## Identifiers